 People unaccustomed to gunfire will naturally substitute the noise with something more familiar.
-Joanne Lees never stated that she thought it was a gunshot at this stage.
+Fireworks/firecrackers or a vehicle backfiring are generally the first thoughts.
+Interestingly, Joanne Lees apparently never stated that she thought it was a gunshot she heard.

 Next, the stranger appeared at the driver’s door and threatened Joanne with a handgun.
-In her statement she maintained that she was forced back into the passenger seat and her hands were fastened behind her with a binding fashioned out of cable ties.
+In her statement she maintained that she was forced back into the passenger seat.
 She was then pushed out of the passenger door and stumbled face down on the dirt shoulder lacerating her knees and elbows.
-The attacker then attempted to tape her legs with tape but failed to fully and securely bind them as she protested and struggled.
+The attacker then fastened her hands behind her with a binding fashioned out of cable ties.
+He attempted to tie her legs with tape but failed to fully and securely bind them as she protested and struggled.
 He then tried to tape her mouth and placed a sack over her head before he dragged her to his own vehicle.
 Bundled inside she was still struggling and calling out for Peter.
 She never saw Peter Falconio again.
 At some point whilst Murdoch was busy moving something in the darkness, (she couldn’t see), she managed to get out of the vehicle and with her hands still bound ran into the darkness and hid in the salt bush scrubland.
 She described how she laid there for hours about 35 metres from the road while Murdoch searched for her with a torch.
 Passing close by at times, he failed and eventually gave up.
-His dog was uninterested.
+His dog she claimed was totally uninterested.

 Critics who featured in the documentary have demanded to know why there was not more blood at the scene or indeed blood spatter and brain matter on the rear of the Combi.
 Why should there be?
 The police concluded that Murdoch used a .22 revolver.
 Such a weapon was powerful enough to kill but the bullet was unlikely to over penetrate, thus it remained in Peter Falconio’s body.
 There is also this assumption that he was shot in the head; he might well have been but equally he could have been shot in the heart.
 Both target areas could result in instant death.
 The amount of blood left at the scene, (which was proved to be Falconio’s), could easily have been appropriate.
 It is hardly surprising that the police never found a nickel-plated .22 revolver or any ammunition for it.